Dyndrilliac/cop-4620-assignments/README.md

 ## File Listing

 * CMinusCodeGenDemo.java:    **Class where the main method and program entry-point is located.**
+* CMinusCodeGeneration.java: **Class that represents the vast majority of the code generator logic.**
 * CMinusSemantics.java:      **Class that represents the vast majority of the semantic analyzer logic.**
 * CMinusParser.java:         **Class that represents the vast majority of the parser logic.**
 * CMinusLexer.java:          **Class that represents the vast majority of the lexer logic.**
 * Lexer.java:                **Class that provides the default Lexer interfaces.**
 * Token.java:                **Class that provides a data structure for storing and accessing token data.**
 * Support.java:              **Class that provides static utility support methods.**

 ## Design